Exhaustion and fear for India's frontline doctors in COVID-19 battle

 "We are overworked, stressed and very frightened," Radha Jain, a doctor in the capital New Delhi, told AFP.

-The Indian Medical Association said more than 1,200 doctors have died of COVID-19 since the start of the pandemic - including over 500 in the last two months.
+The Indian Medical Association said more than 1,200 doctors have died of COVID-19 since the start of the pandemic - including more than 500 in the last two months.

 Deependra Garg, a doctor working in Delhi's outskirts, knows first-hand how dire the situation has become.